gri-gus/streamdeck-python-sdk/README.md

 ## Features

 * Ease of use.
-You can quickly create your own plugin without having to understand how web sockets and other technologies work.
+You can quickly create your own plugin without having to understand how websockets and other technologies work.
 * Fully typed, using [pydantic](https://github.com/pydantic/pydantic).
 * Includes image to base64 converters for easy installation of icons on keys.